Halo: The Master Chief Collection: Post-release

-Microsoft Windows release
+Windows release

 On March 12, 2019, following a series of teases, Xbox Game Studios announced on the Inside Xbox live stream that The Master Chief Collection would be coming to Windows via the Steam digital distribution platform in addition to the Microsoft Store.
 Splash Damage and Ruffian Games aided 343 Industries in the development of the port.
-Xbox Game Studios plans to roll out the individual games in the collection separately, starting with Halo: Reach and then proceeding chronologically from Combat Evolved.
+Xbox Game Studios rolled out the individual games in the collection as separate add-ons, starting with Halo: Reach and then proceeding chronologically from Combat Evolved Anniversary.
 Upon this announcement, 343 Industries' offices in Redmond, Washington, were overwhelmed by pizza delivery orders from anonymous users, particularly from Reddit.

-The collection was released on Steam and Microsoft Store on December 3, 2019.
-Only Halo: Reach was playable at launch, but subsequent titles became available over the following year.
+Halo: Reach was launched on Steam and Microsoft Store on December 3, 2019 alongside the Xbox One version, as the first game distributed to PC players as part of The Master Chief Collection, but subsequent titles became available over the following year.
 343 Industries had set out to have the collection playable on PC before the launch of Halo Infinite in 2021.
-This goal was met with the release of the PC version of Halo 4 on November 17, 2020.
+The final game to release on PC was Halo 4, launching on November 17, 2020.
+The PC version of the collection was simultaneously made available on PC Game Pass with the option to install the whole release, or individual titles through the subscription.

-Xbox Series X|S release
+Xbox Series X|S enhancements

-An enhanced edition of the console version of the collection was released on November 17, 2020 for Xbox Series X|S. It features various graphical and gameplay improvements, including some features introduced with the PC release, such as the variable field of view and running at 120 FPS in both single player and multiplayer modes, with support for 4K resolution on Xbox Series X. Players can also cross-play between Xbox Series X|S and Xbox One.
+The Xbox One version of the collection received an update enhancing the game for Xbox Series X|S consoles on November 17, 2020.
+It features various graphical and gameplay improvements, including some features introduced with the PC release, such as the variable field of view and running at 120 FPS in both single player and multiplayer modes, with support for 4K resolution on Xbox Series X.

 Reception

 Halo: The Master Chief Collection received generally positive reviews.
 Aggregating review website Metacritic gave it a score 85 out of 100 based on reviews from 69 critics.
-Reviews praised the graphics, frame rate, and content included in the bundle, but criticized the prominent matchmaking issues that prevented players from playing online multiplayer modes on release day.
+Reviews praised the graphics, frame rate, and content included in the bundle, but criticized the matchmaking problems that prevented players from playing online multiplayer modes on release day.

-The technical issues deeply affected the game's online experience.
-Forbes' Paul Tassi wrote the game on release "was just flat out broken", and though improvements have been made, it "may very well be the worst major game release in a decade."
+The technical problems affected the online experience.
+Forbes' Paul Tassi wrote the game on release "was just flat out broken", and though improvements have been made, it "may very well be the worst major game release in a decade".
 Stuart Andrews of Trusted Reviews commented that "Halo 3 looks and feels surprisingly dated" when compared to the rest of the collection, particularly Halo 2 and Halo 4.

-Following the announcement of Halo: Reach being added to Halo: The Master Chief Collection and the announcement of the game coming to Windows, 343 Industries was sent pizzas from fans as a token of appreciation.
-Brian Jarrard, community director at 343 Industries, eventually pleaded fans to stop sending pizzas, as the number of pizzas being delivered was becoming overwhelming.
+Following a series of cryptic pizza-themed teasers and the announcement of Halo: Reach being added to Halo: The Master Chief Collection and the announcement of the game coming to PC, 343 Industries was sent pizzas from fans as a token of appreciation.
+Brian "Ske7ch" Jarrard, community director at 343 Industries, eventually pleaded fans to stop sending pizzas, as the number of pizzas being delivered was becoming overwhelming.